 There’s no point in setting goals that you know can’t be reached.
 Instead, project resource management gives you an opportunity to map out what you can realistically get done, and by when.
 Having everything spelled out, including all necessary resources, helps you pinpoint any dependencies and make adjustments if need be.
 Sometimes, that means resource leveling your team: readjusting due dates and priorities to a more reasonable due date.
 Though no one likes missing due dates, proactively resource leveling can prevent your team from missing a deadline all together.

-If you’re maintaining a pulse on what each of your direct reports is working on and allocating available resources based on that knowledge, you’ll get better at it over time.
+If you’re maintaining a pulse on what each of your direct reports is working on and assigning available resources based on that knowledge, you’ll get better at it over time.
 As you become more familiar with the resource management process, you’ll be better able to estimate and forecast upcoming bandwidth.
 This can also help you make a case for more budget or people when a similar project hits your desk while making informed decisions when planning headcount.

 You can create a resource management plan in any tool—in fact, you could theoretically even use a spreadsheet to maintain insight into resource utilization and availability.
 But the best resource management tool is one that acts as your team’s central source of truth.

 Asana is a work management tool designed to help teams stay in sync, hit deadlines, and reach their goals.
 With Asana for resource management, you have easy insight into what everyone on your team is working on, what resources are available, and how to prevent team burnout.
-With Portfolios and Workload, you can gain clarity into your team’s bandwidth and allocate resources from there.
+With Portfolios and Workload, you can gain clarity into your team’s bandwidth and assign resources from there.
 Then, once a new project crosses your desk, here’s how you can use your pre-existing understanding of your team’s resources to best staff that project:

-In order to best allocate your team’s resources, you need to know what the project's goals are.
+In order to best assign your team’s resources, you need to know what the project's goals are.
 For example, is this a simple blog or article, or a more involved campaign?
 What metrics will be used to measure the success of your project?

 What is the scope of the project?
 If possible, meet with project stakeholders to align on how much time and resources you should be dedicating to this initiative.
 That will give you the best sense of the project plan, and help you decide what resources are best suited for the job.
 At this stage in the process, it can be helpful to practice resource smoothing—which means making sure you won’t have any resource shortages during the project scope and timeline.